- No monthly maintenance fees on savings accounts and opening balance requirement of $100

 - Providing a U.S. residential address.

 - Answer some questions to verify your identity.

-- Funding your account by setting up a transfer using a current bank account and routing number.
+- Fund your account by setting up a transfer using a current bank account and routing number.

 There are plenty of good reasons to separate your checking and savings accounts.
 One of the main reasons may be simply to avoid spending the funds if you had easy access.
 Bread Financial’s savings and CDs are high-yield and only allow for limited transfers each month.
 There are no monthly maintenance fees — open more than one account to save for different goals.
 Best of all, opening an account is simple and can be done in just a few minutes to get to your savings goals faster.

 Bread Savings FAQHere are the answers to some commonly asked questions about Bread Savings.

 - Yes.
 Bread Financial is a legitimate banking platform, offering online-only services.
 Its high-yield savings account boasts a competitive 5.15% APY.

 - Yes, Comenity Bank became Bread Financial in April 2022.